almacro/docker-recipes/squid/README.md

 ```

 The default configuration for sameersbn's image has object and cache_dir limits that are
-too small for many of the packages and other objects we may download to the image.
+too small for many of the packages and other objects we may download in building an image.
 This recipe's directory has a modified squid.conf file that raises these limits.

 4. Create a Docker network to host squid and containers under development